 But aside from the unqualified sales leads, who are the other “no show” business leads on your schedule?
 What does it mean when you’ve had positive initial calls, the prospect has been receptive to appointment setting requests, the prospect is relating significant pain (that your solution can solve) and has proven to have the motivation to make a buying decision..and then the prospect doesn’t show up for a meeting?

 Often this is nothing more significant than a case of your sales leads being too busy to meet with you.
 Keep in mind that even as busy as you are, you’re not the only one with fires to put out.
 Chances are, your highly qualified “no show” sales leads are dealing with urgent problems, and unfortunately, in the grand scheme of things, you are probably not as important to the prospect as the prospect is to you.

 Here are a few things to think about to put “no show” sales leads in perspective:

-1) You’re a sales person, and so to the decision maker, you are probably lowest on the priority list.
+1) You’re a salesperson, and so to the decision-maker, you are probably the lowest on the priority list.
 Who is ahead of you?
 The decision maker’s clients (fire), boss (fire), wife (fire), kids (fire), co-workers (fires galore) and a host of little brush fires that burn continuously in the decision maker’s workday.

 2) The customer is always right, and the seller always waits.
 The unspoken rule of customer service is that if you are selling me something, then you have to cater to my schedule: as the buyer, I have the right to make you wait, stand you up, not return your phone calls and otherwise ignore you.
 After all, I’m busy trying to keep my world from burning down around me.
 Sure this is frustrating, but don’t assume that the prospect isn’t interested.